ONSdigital/sdg_data_updates/3-4-1/README.md

 ### Generation of nomis links ###
-The nomis links should not need to be regenerated unless we decide to change underlying cause selections or alter other dissagregations to e.g. change the selected
+The nomis links should not need to be regenerated unless we decide to change underlying cause selections or alter other dissagregations.
+If nomis is being used without an account, the downloaded dataset is cropped at 25000 rows.
+Link generation will depend on whether you are using an account.
+It is suggested to ensure you are signed into a NOMIS, but the code is set up for where this is not the case.

 The current nomis links were generated as follows:

 #### Mortality rate numbers ####